-Tree-eating beetle gains ground in US West, raising concerns
+Tiny beetles munch through endangered songbird habitat

 “Their numbers are really low,” the Northern Arizona University researcher said.

 That the tiny beetles brought to the U.S. from Asia in an experiment to devour invasive, water-sucking tamarisks showed up at the Verde River in central Arizona is no surprise.
-But it’s further evidence they’re spreading faster than once anticipated and eventually could pervade the Southwest U.S, raising wildfire risks and allowing less time to uproot the tamarisks, also called salt cedars, and replace them with native trees.
+But it’s further evidence they’re spreading faster than once anticipated and eventually could pervade the Southwest U.S, raising the risk for wildfires and allowing less time to uproot the tamarisks, also called salt cedars, and replacing them with native trees.

-Without those efforts, an already highly flammable tree will burn more intensely, and an endangered songbird that nests in tamarisk might not have a home.
+Without those efforts, drying foliage can spark wildfires and an endangered songbird that nests in tamarisk might not have a home.

 The federal program to use the beetles to chew up tamarisk trees began as an experiment in rural Nevada in 2001 and was approved for more widespread use in 2005, as long as they were at least 200 miles (322 kilometers) from Southwestern willow flycatcher territory.
 It ended in 2010 as the beetles intruded on the birds’ habitat.
-An unintentional release in southern Utah also helped the insects spread into Arizona.
+An unpermitted release in southern Utah also helped the insects spread into Arizona.

 Johnson believes the quarter-inch (6 millimeter) beetles hitchhiked to the Verde River on clothing, a backpack or a boat.
 Normally, they are wind travelers but would have had to catch quite a gust to get to the river from the closest drainage where they’ve been recorded, he said.